RoundKubik/SimpleChat/README.md

 Plans:
 In the future I plan to set up work with the database, message notifications, and all other logic that does not concern Ui

-I apologize for not being able to finish the project on time, there were health problems for a long time, and the last week I was sick.

 ![image](https://user-images.githubusercontent.com/79904110/133834557-8282d959-59a6-4aa3-9a76-fe0f61852110.png)